LEAT-EDGE/qualia/docs/GettingStarted/Installation.md

 # Install Qualia with PyTorch support
 uv pip install qualia-core[pytorch]

+# Install Qualia Codegen if you want to generate code
+uv pip install qualia-codegen-core
 ```

 ### Option 2: Using PDM (Recommended for Dependency Management)